It was only logical for Holly Aitchison to be hooked on the game of rugby by the age of five.

-It was logical for Holly to be hooked on the game by the age of five.
-Her father Ian, a former England U20 and Saxons player, was Waterloo’s director of rugby.
-She said: “I used to watch every first-team game and training session at Blundellsands as was a mascot at matches as well.”
+After all, her father Ian, a former England U20 and Saxons player, was Waterloo’s director of rugby and Holly would watch every first-team game and training session at Blundellsands and was a mascot at matches as well.

 Her proudest non-rugby moment was being highly commended in the Sefton Junior Sports Personality of the Year awards, something that has wider horizons than the oval ball.